LambdaTest/documentation/docs/hyperexecute-guided-walkthrough.md

 - #### Dynamic Build Creation:

   Specifying `buildPrefix` results in the creation of a new build for each executed job.
-The build name format follows **buildPrefix-{jobID}** to ensure uniqueness.
+The build name format follows **buildPrefix-&lbrace;jobID&rbrace;** to ensure uniqueness.

 - #### Compatibility of Build Naming Variables: